Psychedelic Integration

 You’ve had an experience.

 Maybe it was psilocybin.
 MDMA.
 Ayahuasca.
 Ibogaine.
 Ketamine.
-Maybe it was something you can't fully put into words — a moment where the ordinary boundaries of your identity dissolved and something larger came through.
+Maybe it was something you can't fully put into words — or a moment where the ordinary boundaries of your identity dissolved and something larger came through.

 Either way — you're in the right place.